Towards Transfer-Efficient Multi-modal Sequential Recommendation with State Space Duality: Introduction

-The major contributions of this paper are: \begin{itemize} \item We develop a transferable multi-modal sequential recommender with dual advantages: multi-modal information effectiveness and fine-tuning efficiency. \item To effectively align multi-modal semantics with recommendation semantics, we propose an alignment-then-fusion approach for sequential modality integration, achieving robust multi-modal performance. \item By combining SSD's temporal decay with our temporal-aware enhancement, we develop efficient algebraic constraints for rapid capture of key modality patterns in user sequences. \item Through extensive experimentation covering both pre-training and diverse downstream fine-tuning scenarios, we provide conclusive evidence for \modelname{}'s effectiveness, achieving up to 31.78\% NDCG@10 improvement over existing SOTA models while attaining 10× faster average convergence speed when transferring to large-scale downstream datasets. \end{itemize}
+The major contributions of this paper are: \begin{itemize}[leftmargin=10pt] \item We develop a transferable multi-modal sequential recommender with dual advantages: multi-modal information effectiveness and fine-tuning efficiency. \item To effectively align multi-modal semantics with recommendation semantics, we propose an alignment-then-fusion approach for sequential modality integration, achieving robust multi-modal performance. \item By combining SSD's temporal decay with our temporal-aware enhancement, we develop efficient algebraic constraints for rapid capture of key modality patterns in user sequences. \item We propose a Time-aware Cross-SSD module dedicated to sequence-level multi-modal fusion. \item Through extensive experimentation covering both pre-training and diverse downstream fine-tuning scenarios, we provide conclusive evidence for \modelname{}'s effectiveness. \end{itemize}